See updates in footer

 The obvious question: what was a WWI digger doing on a mantlepiece in Iceland?

-Various theories were put forward by the young lady who was attending the house on this drizzly Sunday morning.
-One was that he was an unfulfilled romantic interest by the spinster and only child who passed away at age 88 having never left her native Iceland.
+The young lady who was attending the house on this drizzly Sunday morning put forward various theories.
+One was that he was an unfulfilled romantic interest of the spinster and only child who passed away at age 88, having never left her native Iceland.
 The same girl suggested the soldier was French, but I was able to quickly correct her on that issue.

 So this handsome young man was not a son, nor a husband or brother.
 Also not a sweetheart she'd met on some international galavant.
 Clearly there is some research ahead.